kantega/htmx-workshop/README.md

 **Instructions**

-Use the search box at the top of the page.
+- Use the search box at the top of the page.
 There is a non-working html fragment in the `index` page you can use.
-Use `hx-get` to fetch search results from the endpoint called `/webshop/search` on the input element.
-Listen for events `keyup`, `search` and `changed`, and experiment with an appropriate `delay` to avoid searching after every keystroke.
-The target should be the div containing the products.
+- Use `hx-get` to fetch search results from the endpoint called `/webshop/search` on the input element.
+- Use `hx-trigger` to listen for events `keyup`, `search` and `changed`, and experiment with an appropriate `delay` to avoid searching after every keystroke.
-Use `hx-trigger` to replace the list of products on the page with the search results.
+- Use `hx-target` to replace the list of products on the page with the search results.

 **Resources**